Betoken/Whitepaper/BetokenWhitepaper.md

 ---

 The Betoken fund runs in investment cycles, and at the start of each cycle there is a period of time where investors can deposit & withdraw their funds.
+When a user deposits $X$ Ether, they are given some amount of *Betoken Shares*, a custom ERC20 token, the amount of which is determined by the following equation:

+* $shares = \frac{X}{totalFunds} \times totalShareSupply$

+When they withdraw $X$ Ether, they have to burn some of their shares, the amount of which is determined by the same equation.
+During the first cycle, when there's no money in the fund, we simply use:

+* $shares = constant \times X$

-After that, users can propose investments into ERC20 tokens by staking some Kairos — the name we use for control tokens.
+During this period, users can also propose investments into ERC20 tokens by staking some Kairos — the name we use for control tokens.
 You can stake Kairo into proposals other users made,  which has the same effect as creating the proposal yourself.
 You can also stake Kairo on the opposing side of a proposal to bet on its failure.
 It doesn't have any effect on the investments being made but is important to keeping the Incentivized Meritocracy functional.
 There is a restriction where you must stake no less than a certain proportion of your Kairo balance when staking.

 After a certain time has passed, any changes to proposals and stakes are no longer allowed, and existing proposals are turned into actual investments using the equation